onreality/godot-4.3-modular-fps-controller/README.md

   - **Ground Movement:** Customizable walking and sprinting speeds.
   - **Air Control:** Fine-tune maximum air speed, acceleration, and an air strafe multiplier for precise aerial maneuverability.
   - **Crouch Functionality:** Smooth transition between standing and crouching with configurable heights and speeds.
+  - **Uses raycast to check for collisions above the player to automatically stay crouched**

 - **Camera Effects**
   - **Head Bobbing:** Realistic camera bobbing when moving.